zmagyar/doublylinkedlist/README.md

 -----

 You can find tests for all the methods.
-As an extra challenge, you can extend these tests to cover more use cases.
+As an extra challenge, you can extend these tests to improve code coverage by testing more use cases.

 The Deliverable
 ---------------

-Once you've finished the code test and committed your modifications to the master branch, just create a `bundle` of your repository, and send the git bundle file to `adam.k@powerednow.com`
+Once you've finished the code test then commit your modifications to your local master branch (you do not need push your changes), and create a `bundle` of your repository, and send the git bundle file to `adam.k@powerednow.com`

     git bundle create <whatever>.bundle --all —branches